Rasnov Fortress: Medieval Battles and Sieges in Transylvania

 While in Rasnov, visit also Valea Cetatii Cave, just a few kilometers from the fortress, the 14th century Saint Nicolae Church and the Evangelical Church.

-You can combine a visit of the fortress with a morning visit to the Bears’ Sanctuary from Zarnesti.
+Combine a visit to the fortress with a morning visit to the Bears’ Sanctuary from Zarnesti.

 You can take a one day hike from Rasnov to Omu Peak in Bucegi Mountains.